dgaydukov/cert-spring5/files/spring5.md

 info.my.v2=200
 ```
 Health by default just show status (`up/down/unknown/out_of_service`), but if you want more details you can add `management.endpoint.health.show-details=always`
+If you want change the severity you should changed `management.health.status.order` props
+If you want to add new status you should add `anagement.health.status.order=FATAL, DOWN, OUT_OF_SERVICE, UNKNOWN, UP` to your props file.
+If you want to map health status to http status you should add `management.health.status.http-mapping.FATAL=422` (this would map FATAL status to http 422 unproccessible entity)

 `/beans` - view context configuration
 `/conditions` - view autoconfiguration rules (which beans has been autoconfigured)